CollectiveOpenSourceHardware/LibreSolarBox/boxframe/upkframe/uniprokit.md

 ### Applications

 Such a thing would be desirable for all kind of projects, for fast and easy testing of approaches and ideas - just rapid prototyping, or for building smaller machines like a 3D-printer or pcb-router.
 It could also be used for structural supports and mountings in experiments, or jigs for producing other parts.
-One can also use it for building assembly groups and modular components in other projects, e.g. a lineardrive-module within a tracking-system of a CSP-project (CSP=concentrating solar power).
+One can also use it for building assembly groups and modular components in other projects, e.g. a lineardrive-module within a tracking-system.

 <img src="http://makeable.de/mlab/makeable/wordpress/wp-content/uploads/2017/08/IMG_20170825_122728.jpg" width="480">